By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide on Palma de Mallorca airport accident claims.

 According to the IATA and ACETA, the objective of these strategies is to contribute to the safety of passengers who fly in Spanish airspaces.
 This includes the protection of luggage for passengers.

 As identified by Citizens Advice the issue of problematic flights was the number one causes for consumers to visit their website for advice.
-They, therefore, advise travellers to check their legal rights and eligibility to accommodation after a delayed flight on their website, which you can find here.
+They, therefore, advise travellers to check their legal rights and eligibility to accommodation after a delayed flight on their website, which you can find here on the CAB website.

-You can find more information about the list of prohibited items in your cabin baggage by clicking here.
+You can find more information about the list of prohibited items in your cabin baggage read the EC guidance.

 Accidents can happen for different reasons, some accidents can happen and no matter how much health and safety policies were applied the incident could not have been prevented and some incidents happen due to the general failure to comply with health and safety.
 Below is a list of some general accidents that could happen and in some cases could be prevented just by following legislative guidelines.